project-hadron/discovery-capability/docs/source/intent_actions/index.rst

 In Project Hadron these components are known as :ref:`Capabilities<Introducing Capabilities>`

 Capabilities, by design, demonstrates the ability to execute a specified set of action that are coupled with an intention_.
-These intended actions or :ref:`intent actions<Capability Intent Actions>` are associated classes that present a finite set of methods that can be selected and optimized within the capabilities separation of concerns.
+These intended actions or **intent actions** are associated classes that present a finite set of methods that can be selected and optimized within the capabilities separation of concerns.

-TThough capabilities share common parentage, it is the associative intent that define the encapsulated actions of that capability.

-Capability intent derives from an abstract intent class and associated with a capability namesake.
-Intent is therefor accessed through a capability
+Though capabilities share common parentage, it is this associative intent that define the encapsulated actions of that capability.
+Intent actions derives from an abstract intent class and are associated with a capability namesake.
+Intent actions are therefor accessed through a concrete and common named capability and captured in that capabilities.

 .. image:: /source/_images/intent_actions/component_intent_class_uml.png
   :align: center